McMahon government: Term in office

 William "Bill" McMahon became Prime Minister of Australia on 10 March 1971, at the age of 63.
 The McMahon Ministry was sworn in by Governor-General Paul Hasluck with Country Party leader Doug Anthony as Deputy Prime Minister.
 McMahon moved Gorton's Treasurer, Leslie Bury to the Ministry for External Affairs and installed Billy Snedden as Treasurer.

 After taking office, McMahon told the press in March 1971:

 Disunity continued to affect the government, following the replacement of Gorton.
 Gorton had taken the senior Cabinet position of Minister for Defence but was forced to resign from Cabinet in August 1971, after McMahon accused him of breaching Cabinet solidarity.

 Defence Policy

-McMahon maintained Australia's diminishing commitment to Vietnam and criticised Opposition leader, Gough Whitlam, for visiting Communist China in 1972 – only to have the US President Richard Nixon announce a planned visit soon after.
+McMahon maintained Australia's diminishing commitment to Vietnam and criticised Opposition leader, Gough Whitlam, for visiting the People's Republic of China in 1972 – only to have the US President Richard Nixon announce a planned visit soon after.
 Anticipating a US withdrawal, the McMahon government announced an 'accelerated withdrawal' of Australian troops in Vietnam in July 1971.